-Why Dairymen Cannot Afford to Feed Anything Else If They Want to Prosper.
-The other day, standing on the streets of Fort Atkinson, we listened to a group of dairy farmers talking about the difficulties and expense of feeding their cows the past winter, says the editor of Hoard's Dairyman.
+The other day, standing on the streets of Fort Atkinson, we listened to a group of dairy farmers talking about the difficulties and expense of feeding their ecws the past winter. says the editor of Hourd's Dairyman.
 It was really interesting, much so for the reason that it was astounding to hear men who pretend to be dairymen give evidence, as they did, of profound ignorance of the real economics of dairy feeding.
-One man said he wouldn't buy bran or gluten meal, \$18 per ton for the first and \$24 for the second.
-"I feed ground corn and oats," said he.
-"I raise my own feed, and I know it's cheaper."
-We ventured to ask him if he could tell what oats were costing him per ton when they were selling at 45 cents a bushel.
+One man said he hurdles is the liability of their being wouldn't but braif or gluten meal, \$18 blown over.
+A writer in the Country person for the first and \$24 for the second, "I feed ground corn and oats," said he.
+"I raise my own feed, and I sistance or are better fortified know it steheaper.
+We ventured to ask him if he could tell what oats were coating him per ton when they were selling at 45 cents a bushel.
 "Well," said he, "I don't know exactly, but I do know they are a good deal cheaper than bran or gluten."
-The man was in reality paying \$28.121/2 per ton for his oat feed, because that was the price oats were selling for.
-Another man said he wasn't "feeding any grain, and all I get is clear gain."
+The man was in reality paying \$28.12% per ton for his oat feed, because that was the price oats were selling for.
+Another man said he wasn't "feeding any grain, and all I get in clear gain."
 Finally one farmer, noticing, no doubt, that we were somewhat interested in the conversation, asked us to tell why any one should feed a balanced ration.

-"I have looked over the Dairyman time and again," he said, "and I can't make head or tail out of what you say when you fix up those rations for the men who write you.
-Is it all humbug, or what is it?"
+"L have looked over the Dairyman time and again," he said, "and I can't make head or tail out of what you say when you fix up those rations for the men who write you.
+Is it all humbug, or what is it?

 We asked this farmer if he had ever given the subject of feeding dairy cows any study, and he admitted he had not.
 All the men in the group, numbering a half dozen, confessed that they were in the same boat.
 Now, here were six farmers, with large herds of cows, all financially interested in getting all they could from their cows, and yet not one of them considered it worth while to stop and look into the feeding question to see if it was not worth looking into.

 There is a confession of childlike weakness here that is almost pitiful, and yet it is the condition of a great mass of the men who keep cows.

 These men were all agreed that they would not buy bran at \$18 per ton, but they would feed oats at \$28 a ton.
-In answer to the question: "Why should we feed a balanced ration?" we undertook to explain as follows: from the larger receiver in the yard. set it where it will dry without The small can has a hinged bottom, browning before you are ready to which is ordinarily closed and held use it.
-FOR LATE SUMMER AND EARLY FALL DAYS
+In answer to the question: "Why should we feed a balanced ration?" we undertook to explain as follows: